Charities and Voluntary Work

 - Improve your English if it's not your first language

-If you are planning to volunteer, try to ensure that it will be a useful development opportunity from which you can enhance your skills and experience in the right direction.
+If you are planning to volunteer, try to ensure that it will be a useful development opportunity from which you can enhance your skills and experience.
+Volunteering can be great for everyone, but particularly if you:

 - have been out of work for a while